 NOTE for individuals who want to practice in regulated provinces (Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland/Labrador, Prince Edward Island): Individuals who plan to move to a province where the profession is regulated must contact the appropriate regulatory body for their specific requirements to work in that province.
 Contact information is available on the CSRT website .

 b) Candidates who completed their education at an institution in the United States (respiratory therapy program) must:

 i.
 Provide proof of having an RRT credential from the National Board for Respiratory Care (NBRC).

-a) An application to become a member of the CSRT must be received at the office of CSRT located at 201-2460 Lancaster Rd., Ottawa, ON K1B 4S5 prior to any published deadlines associated with application to the Canadian Board of Respiratory Care (CBRC).
-A membership application is available in the membership section of the CSRT web site.
+b) An application to become a member of the CSRT must be received at the office of CSRT located at 201-2460 Lancaster Rd., Ottawa, ON K1B 4S5 prior to any published deadlines associated with application to the approved exam corporation.
+Membership application can also be completed on the CSRT web site.

-a) Candidates must make their first attempt at writing the CBRC entry-to-practice respiratory therapy examination within eighteen (18) months of their
+a) Once eligibility has been determined, the candidate must make the first attempt at writing the HPTC entry-to-practice respiratory therapy examination within eighteen (18) months of their

-c) Candidates are permitted up to three (3) attempts to write the exam.
-Successful completion of the CBRC entry-to-practice respiratory therapy examination must be made within three (3) years of graduation from an Accreditation Canada (or CoARTE prior to September 1, 2019) accredited Respiratory Therapy program.
+c) Successful completion of the HPTC entry-to-practice respiratory therapy examination must be made within three (3) years of graduation from a CoARTE accredited Respiratory Therapy program.
+Candidates are permitted up to three (3) attempts to write the exam.